 The importance of competitive monitoring

 Competitive monitoring is important for all organizations, whether small, medium, or large.
-As mentioned before, the analysis of the data gathered in the process allows organizations to understand their competitors’ products, pricing strategies, marketing, and sales strategies, which can help inform their own business strategies.
+As mentioned before, the analysis of the data gathered in the process allows organizations to understand their competitors’ products, pricing, marketing, and sales strategies, which can help inform their own business strategies.
 Regular competitive monitoring provides benefits such as:

 1. Relevant and timely business information – Intelligence is no good if it isn’t timely.
 In order to be actionable, intelligence should be collected before your competitors make a move, which is why regular competitive monitoring is essential.